ItaiAxelrad/remote-sensing/posts/raster-based-analysis.md

 KML(x=ndviLL, filename='gewataNDVI.kml')
 ```

-Note that you need to have Google Earth installed on your system in order to perform the following step.
-Now let's find that file that we have just written and double click it, and watch how Google Earth brings us all the way to ...
+Note that you need to have Google Earth installed on your system to perform the following step.
+Now let's find that file that we have just written and double-click it, and watch how Google Earth brings us all the way to ...
 Ethiopia.
 More information will come later in the course about that specific area.

 We are done with this data set for this lesson.
 So let's explore another data set, from the Landsat sensors.
 This dataset will allow us to find other interesting raster operations to perform.

 ## More raster arithmetics: performing simple value replacements

 Since 2014, the USGS has started releasing Landsat data processed to surface reflectance.
 This means that they are taking care of important steps such as atmospheric correction and conversion from sensor radiance to reflectance factors.
 Additionally, they provide a cloud mask with this product.
-The cloud mask is an extra raster layer, at the same resolution as the surface reflectance bands, that contains information about the presence or absence of cloud as well as shadowing effects from the clouds.
+The cloud mask is an extra raster layer, at the same resolution as the surface reflectance bands, that contains information about the presence or absence of clouds as well as shadowing effects from the clouds.
 The cloud mask of Landsat surface reflectance product is named `cfmask`, after the name of the algorithm used to detect the clouds.
 For more information about cloud detection, see the algorithm page, and the publication by `@zhu2012object`.
-In the following section we will use that `cfmask` layer to mask out remaining clouds in a Landsat scene.
+In the following section, we will use that `cfmask` layer to mask out the remaining clouds in a Landsat scene.

 ### About the area

 The area selected for this exercise covers most of the South Pacific island of Tahiti, French Polynesia.
-It is a mountainous, volcanic island, and according to Wikipedia about 180,000 people live on the island.
+It is a mountainous, volcanic island, and according to Wikipedia, about 180,000 people live on the island.
 For convenience, the Landsat scene was subsetted to cover only the area of interest and is stored online.

 ```r
 ## Download the data